notpaulmartin/CV/README.md

-# Paul's CV
+### 👋 Hi, I'm Paul and this is my CV.

-Written in Markdown, compiled to HTML using my own [Markdown parser](https://github.com/notpaulmartin/mdParser) and then saved to PDF.
+It's written in Markdown, compiled to HTML using my own [Markdown parser](https://github.com/notpaulmartin/mdParser) and then saved to PDF.

-## Compiling the CV
+**Why Markdown?**
+It is easy to read, yet very flexible.

+**Compiling the CV**
-The content is in `cv.md` and the styling is in `styling.scss`
+The content is in `cv.md` and the styling is in `styling.scss`.

 1. Build executable:
     ```shell script